Photography by: Alyssa Roper @alyssaroperphotography

 Artist Bio: (Abby Stiglets a/k/a Aby3)

 I was born in Fort Worth, Texas and moved to Edmond, Oklahoma to start high school.
 I graduated from the University of Central Oklahoma as an Art Major with a Minor is Psychology.
-I am now in my 30’s, married to my best friend and have 2 exuberant little girls.

 My psychology background has greatly affected my art.
 I express many of my feelings for my work through symbolism, like bird cages to represent restraint, anatomical hearts to show vulnerability, and lace for being fragile and delicate.
 My subconscious thoughts always come through as well.
 Whenever I create a piece I step back and learn more about myself.
 I love using strong colors because they help to achieve the initial spark to stop the viewer in their tracks.
 I like to think of it as a quiet scream.